 Well, the tombstone itself isn’t unusual.
 I mean, it’s a small tombstone; but when you get up close, you can see what appears to be a chain.
 And small links of a chain look maybe engraved in the tombstone to form a cross […] sometimes there’ll be seven or eight; sometimes there’ll be up to fifteen or sixteen.
 And, well nobody knows why it changes.
 Some people think maybe it’s the weather and something in the stone itself; and other people just think it’s psy…(whistle) supernatural. (from Indiana Folklore: A Reader, 1980)

 A chain, huh?
 According to S.E.
-Schlosser (Spooky Indiana, 2012), legend says Pruett died by a cursed chain.
-He had killed his wife with a logger chain (he was a logger) and, before her dying breathe, she put a curse on her husband.
+Schlosser (Spooky Indiana, 2012), legend says a man (they didn’t name names, but reference a grave with a chain in Bonds Chapel Cemetery) died by a cursed chain.
+He had killed his wife with a logger chain (he was a logger) and, before her dying breath, she put a curse on her husband.
 A few days later, a chain broke loose from a timber wagon, whipped in the air, and snapped the man’s neck.
 Some legends say it was the same chain he used to kills his wife.
 If you touch the chain today, you will be killed by a chain.
-This is just one of many versions of the story, though.
+This is only one of the many fabricated stories, though.

 For example, a more romantic version has been posted on hauntedplaces.org.
 A user writes: